lukewaite/lukewaite.github.io/_posts/2017-08-21-phpstorm-go-to-implementation.markdown

 ## Sample

-The following screenshot shows the utility, of being able to drill down past the `AdapterInterface` into a specific implementation of `write` inside of the `Filesystem::put()` method.
+The following screenshot shows the utility of being able to drill down past the `AdapterInterface` into a specific implementation of `write` inside of the `Filesystem::put()` method.